Schoonology/ino-zmtp/README.md

 Current support:

+- All sockets
+  - Sending and receiving messages
 - DEALER sockets
   - Associating a custom identity
-  - Sending messages

-Desired support:

-- Receiving messages for all socket types
 - ROUTER sockets
+  - Routing using identity frames, when specified

 ## Including in your project